Skip to main content

 Step 3.
 Run an Action (local test)

-When you execute an Action, all the actions defined in it will be managed locally on your machine.
-However, there are a few caveats before executing these Actions locally, see below:
+When you run an Action, all the tasks defined within it will be executed locally on your machine.
+However, there are a few important points to consider before running Actions locally:

 Run the stk run action command.